-By Sasha Sara.
+By Madeleine Catherine.
 Circuit.
 Published at Tuesday, December 26th 2017, 10:11:25 AM.
 When a voltage is applied across a conductor, a current will begin to flow.
 The ratio between voltage and current is known as resistance.
 For most metallic conductors, the relationship between voltage and current is linear.

 Altrushare - Wiring Diagram Gallery

 Copyright © 2003 - 2018 Domain Media.
 All sponsored products, company names, brand names, trademarks and logos arethe property of their respective owners.